sakkaku-web/austrian-taxes/README.md

 # Austrian Taxes

-This application should help employees or freelancers in austria to keep track of their income and takes and everything related to it.
+This application should help employees or freelancers in austria to keep track of their income and taxes and everything related to it.

 **This is not a replacement for a tax consultant**